 Treatment options

 Medication is the first-line treatment for adults and children with ADHD who have moderate or severe levels of impairment.
-This would be prescribed, monitored and controlled by a Psychiatrist.

 For those with mild to moderate levels of impairment, psychosocial interventions have been shown to help manage symptoms of ADHD and improve everyday functioning.
 This kind of treatment is conducted by a Psychologist.